aal2015/Artificial-Natural-Language-Understanding/Assignments/Code Autocomplete/README.md

 # Code Autocomplete
 ## About Project
-A web app was created for suggesting code completion primarily for Pytorch code.
+A web app was created for suggesting code completions primarily for Pytorch code.
+This was done so by training a model to do code generation on the given Python code.
+This is explored in 'auto complete Abhinav.ipynb' file.
+File, 'backup_test.ipynb' contains the code used in Flask, especially in 'autocomplete.py', for suggesting code to complete the current Python code.

 ## Technologies used for Web App
 <b>Frontend</b>